jdcloudcom/en/documentation/Networking/VPN/Operation-Guide/Route-Management/Border-Gateway-Route-Configuration.md

 If VPC Attachment is created with no VPC segment being assigned for transmission, routes to VPC can be manually added.
 a) Log in [JD Cloud Border Gateway Console](https://cns-console.jdcloud.com/host/borderGateway/list);  </br>
 b) Click corresponding border gateway and enter border gateway Details Page;</br>
 c) The "Route Table" Tab will display effective, static and dynamic route tables on current Border Gateway, click **Edit** on "Static Route Table" and select **Add One**.
-Target End is targeted VPC Intranet segment, Type of Next Hop is VPC Attachment and Next Hop is VPC Attachment created with VPC.
+Target End is targeted VPC Intranet segment(such as: 192.168.0.0/24), Type of Next Hop is VPC Attachment and Next Hop is VPC Attachment created with VPC.
 Comments can be added to the route.
 For more content of Border Gateway Route Going Into Effect, refer to [Border Gateway Route Management](https://docs.jdcloud.com/en/direct-connection/border-gateway-features);

 ```
   Valid route table stores all valid route clauses in Border Gateway.